Federal Clean Vessel Act grant program

 In the subject line of the email, enter the type of grant you are applying for.
 All application materials should be saved in PDF format and should not exceed 15 megabytes (MB) in size.
 If email size (including attachments) exceeds 15 MB, send documents in multiple emails.
 It is the responsibility of the applicant to ensure the application has been submitted by the deadline.
 The applicant will receive a confirmation email when the application has been received or if any additional materials are required.

-- All grantees must complete and submit Grant Partner Financial Data Report (Form 9300-230) before reimbursement from DNR is possible.
+- All grantees must complete and submit Grant Partner Cost Sharing or Matching Report (Form 9300-230) [PDF] before reimbursement from DNR is possible.

 - Volunteer Labor Worksheet (Form 8700-349B) - Used to capture volunteer hours, if applicable.